 See Something Say Something

-The No. 1 way to prevent school violence is to report it.
+The number one way to prevent school violence is to report it.

 Call 911 first, then notify your school.

-Our organizations are collaborating on a new #SeeSomething #SaySomething campaign so that everyone in our community can serve as the eyes and ears of safety—and call 911 so police officers can respond more immediately.
+The Tacoma Police Department and Tacoma Public Schools are collaborating on a #SeeSomething #SaySomething campaign so that everyone in our community can serve as the eyes and ears of safety—and call 911 so police officers can respond more immediately.